ROY-BARLA1810/ROY-BARLA1810/README.md

 Hi There👋
 **welcome to my profile follow me if you want to get updated with my works**

-👀 I’m interested in CLOUD COMPUTING & DATA MINING
+👀 I’m interested in CLOUD COMPUTING & MACHINE LEARNING

-🌱 I’m currently learning DevOps & coding
+🌱 I’m currently learning AI & ML

 💭Ask me about anything